dm4rnde/StockPriceOverviewAppl/README.md

 #### Specifics

-Specifics (that surrounded application at the moment of development) and external libraries/modules/packages that code is using:
+Specifics that surrounded application at the moment of development:

 - Python 3.6.2
-- tkinter 8.5 [module/package - standard Python interface to the Tk GUI toolkit] (is part of Python)
+- tkinter 8.5 [standard Python interface to the Tk GUI toolkit] (is part of Python)
 - (did run/tested under macOS 10.12.6)

-See more details in **requirements.txt**.
+For exact versions and more details see **requirements.txt**.